summary

 AI Summary

-This bill addresses pesticide use and its potential health impacts, particularly on children, by making two key changes to existing Hawaii state law.
-First, the bill requires the Department of Agriculture to use consistent units of measurement when publicly reporting the quantities of restricted use pesticides (chemicals that are more hazardous and require special training or permits to apply) applied in each county.
-Second, the bill expands the buffer zone for applying restricted use pesticides from 100 feet to one-half mile around schools during normal school hours and around state and county public parks.
-The legislative findings highlight scientific research showing that pesticides can drift significant distances (up to 0.8 miles) and potentially cause neurological deficits and acute health effects in children.
-The bill references a previous law banning chlorpyrifos (a specific pesticide) as an example of protective regulatory action, and seeks to further protect public health by increasing restrictions on pesticide application near areas where children are likely to be present.
-The new provisions will take effect on January 1, 2026, giving stakeholders time to prepare for the changes.
+This bill addresses pesticide use and safety in Hawaii by making two key changes to existing law.
+First, it requires the Department of Agriculture to report the total quantities of restricted use pesticides (chemicals that require special training or permit to apply) using consistent units of measurement, which will help provide clearer public information.
+Second, the bill expands the buffer zone for applying restricted use pesticides from 100 feet to one-half mile around schools during normal school hours and state and county public parks, effective January 1, 2026.
+The legislature justifies this expansion by citing scientific research showing that pesticide drift can occur up to 0.8 miles from the application site and can cause neurological deficits and acute health effects in children.
+The bill references previous legislative action, such as the 2018 ban on chlorpyrifos, and aims to further protect public health by limiting potential pesticide exposure in areas frequented by children.
+The bill is set to take effect on July 1, 2050, which seems to be a placeholder date typical in draft legislation.

 Committee Categories